CodeandUnite/Cyrpto_Calculator/README.md

 ## Release History

 * V1-Alpha-5
+   * ALPHA-5 still being actively worked on.
    * Refactored the code to allow different curriences and general ease of use.
    * Added the ability to change fiat currency
    * Structured the layout of text so that is easier to read for the user
    * Tested all functions of the code

 * V1-Alpha-4
     * Completely refactored architecture of the code, and we converted it into a model-view-controller framework for ease of use, and better abilities to edit the code